Home » Blogs » CPU performance optimization guide » CPU performance optimization guide

 3.1.
 Analyze PMC

 Use the performance analyzer to analyze PMC, using “Assess Performance (Extended)” for the option set.
 After the run, switch to the “ANALYZE” page, and then switch to the “Data Cache” view to see the PMC associated with the branch.
-The number of L1 cache misses is “L1_DEMAND_DC_REFILLS_LOCAL_DRAM” and “L1_DEMAND_DC_REFILLS_LOCAL_CACHE”.
+The number of L1 cache misses are L1_DEMAND_DC_REFILLS_LOCAL_DRAM, L1_DEMAND_DC_REFILLS_LOCAL_CACHE, and L1_DEMAND_DC_REFILLS_LOCAL_L2.
 The PTI suffix indicates that the data is normalized per thousand instructions.
 These names, of course, may vary in different versions of the performance analyzer.
 It hinges on the corresponding hardware PMC in the PPR.
 First, we analyze the test_pointer<0> function.
-It is obvious that there are 12.56 memory reads caused by L1 cache misses and 0.1 lower-level cache reads caused by L1 cache misses per 1,000 instructions.
+It is obvious that there are 11.60 memory reads caused by L1 cache misses and 0.1 lower-level cache reads caused by L1 cache misses and 0.1 L3 cache reads caused by L1 cache misses per 1,000 instructions.
 The number of memory reads should be as low as possible.

 Figure1: Pointer array cache invalidation

 Double-click the test_pointer<0> function to open the “SOURCES” page.
-You can see that branch prediction failures do mostly occur near jump instructions within max macros.
+You can see that cache prefetch failures do occur mostly near the pointer operations.

 Figure2: Pointer Array Cache Invalidation Assembly